mn-mde-edfi/MDE-EdFi-Documentation/README.md

 - Release 2:
   - [Online Learning Course Completion ](sandbox_cert_e_mccc.md#online-learning)
   - [Virtual School Status ](sandbox_cert_g_school_attribute.md#virtual-school-status)
-  - Other LanguageInstructionProgramService Description (TBD)
+  - Other Language Instruction Program Service Description (TBD)
 - Release 3 and beyond:
   - [Student Preferred Name ](sandbox_cert_b_marss.md#preferred-name)
   - Direct Certification for NSLP and Applied But Did Not Qualify (TBD)
+  - Displaced Students (TBD)

 #### Migration of Custom Descriptor Tables
 Within the **2022-23 MDE Ed-Fi Documentation** folder, the MDE MNIT Team has undertaken a migration of our custom descriptor tables from the Data Mapping Matrix to a suite of CSV files that are automatically exported from our Ed-Fi database(s).
 These can be viewed in the **2022-23 MDE Ed-Fi Documentation/descriptorTables** folder.
 See [the about descriptor tables document](/2022-23%20MDE%20Ed-Fi%20Documentation/descriptorTables/AboutDescriptorTables.md) for more information.